firasm/jupyterbook_course_template/intro.md

 - Opt-out

 ## Accomodations

+Accommodations are intended to remove barriers experienced by individuals with disabilities.
+As a matter of principle, UBC is committed to promoting human rights, equity and diversity, and it also has a legal duty under the BC Human Rights Code to make its goods and services available in a manner that does not discriminate.
+[Policy 73](https://universitycounsel.ubc.ca/files/2019/02/policy73.pdf) (Accommodation for Students with Disabilities) sets out principles and processes governing the accommodation of students with disabilities.

+All accomodations for this course are handled through the [Disability Resource Cenre](https://students.ok.ubc.ca/academic-success/disability-resources/contact-the-disability-resource-centre/) and I encourage you to contact them to book an appointment.

+### What if I have to

+### What if I have dependenants that rely on me for care?

 ## What do I need to know to go through this course ethically and with integrity?